ISC 2023 IXPUG Workshop

 Call for Submissions:

 The submission process will close on March 31, 2023 AoE.
 All submitters should provide content that represents an Extended Abstract, max.
 6-12 pages in LNCS format via the IXPUG EasyChair website.
 Notifications will be sent to submitters by April 17, 2023 AoE.
+The page limit is 12 pages for each paper with 2 possible extra pages after the review to address the reviewer's comments.
+The page limit includes bibliography and appendices.

 Topics of Interest are (but not limited to):